Recap: Nantucket Film Festival’s Fifth Annual All-Star Comedy Roundtable

 The highlight of the week was the event that took place on the fest’s closing day, the All-Star Comedy Roundtable.
 Ben Stiller, whose family has a personal connection to the island, presents the event every year and invites comedians in Hollywood to sit on a panel for a moderated Q&A. Stiller undoubtedly always brings promising comedians to his event; in years past, guests included Jim Carrey, Chris Rock, Bill Hader, Andy Samberg, Sarah Silverman, and Zach Galifianakis.

-This year put the roundtable in its fifth season, and Stiller hosted comedians Michael Ian Black (Burning Hot, Wet Hot American Summer), Mike Myers (Austin Powers, Shrek), and Seth Meyers (Saturday Night Live) as guests.
+This year put the roundtable in its fifth season, and Stiller hosted comedians Michael Ian Black (Burning Love, Wet Hot American Summer), Mike Myers (Austin Powers, Shrek), and Seth Meyers (Saturday Night Live) as guests.

 The Comedy Roundtable will air on Epix later this year…but here are a few spoilers to keep you on the edge of your couch.
 Although he is probably the lesser-known one of the group, Michael Ian Black borderline stole the show with his hilarity as the moderator from the second he walked on stage.
 “There seems to be a theme of wicker this year,” Black joked as he gestured toward the patio furniture.
 “But really, is everything here made out of wicker?”